gtsereteli/rest-api-automation-framework/README.md

 ```

 ## Thanks for checking out my repo!
-As mentioned above, this is just practice repo and not meant for professional use.
-Feel free to fork and play around to learn something new and apply to your projects.
-If you want contribute, pull requests and questions are welcomed.
+As mentioned earlier, this repo is just for practice and not meant for professional use.
+Feel free to fork it, play around to learn something new, and apply it to your own projects.
+Contributions, pull requests, and questions are welcome.